mikesilvers/msilversTakeHome/README.md

 ### Unit tests
 `UserCodableTests` - this tests the decoding of JSON with multiple condition.
 Some of the fields are missing and these tests make sure the decoding processes correctly.

+`ServiceTests` - this tests the functions of the `MSTMainViewModel`, the `Service`, and the `MSTTableViewController` as far as the API call and communications between them.

+### UI Tests
+There are no UI Tests at this point.
+The unit tests have covered the entire communications between the table view controller and the API call itself.
+The options that would be available for UI Tests are to determine if the data is displayed and if the error message is displayed correctly.
+The reason there are no UI tests right now is because the UI is manually tested, as described above, and additional tests could be added in the future.